Awards

 Outstanding Law Student Award

-NAWL's Outstanding Law Student Award is presented to one student in the graduating class of participating ABA-approved law schools who demonstrated academic achievement; exhibited motivation, tenacity, and enthusiasm; contributed to the advancement of women in society; promoted issues and concerns of women in the legal profession; and earned the respect of the dean and law faculty.
+Outstanding Law Student Award is presented each year to one student in the graduating class of participating ABA-approved law schools who contributed to the advancement of women in society; promoted issues and concerns of women in the legal profession; demonstrated a commitment to NAWL's mission; exhibited motivation, tenacity, and enthusiasm; demonstrated academic achievement; and earned the respect of the dean and law faculty.
+Outstanding Law Student Award Recipients are announced in late May or early June.

 Awards Presented at NAWL's Annual Meeting in July